crazybie/tref/README.md

 # Tref: A *T*iny compile-time *ref*lection system.

 ## Motivation
-I am a C++ game developer, I have been hunting for a powerful and easy to use reflection library for a long time, but none of them make me happy completely.
+I am a C++ game developer, I have been hunting for a powerful and easy to use reflection library for a long time, but none of them make me happy completely(even the new proposal).

 What I need is a reflection system that:

 #### Must be efficient for performance critical scenarios.